-So many birds are endemic to this particular region and are certainly a good enough reason to look up during your treks in the Komodo Island forest or when you’re sailing through towards Rinca Island.
+So many birds are endemic to this particular region and are certainly a good enough reason to look up during your treks in the Komodo Island forest or when you’re sailing through toward Rinca Island.

 The Flores hawk-eagle (Nisaetus floris) is a large raptor and a great rare find!
 A bright red head with a chocolate-brown back and wings.
-Watch them as it flys low against the steep mountain slopes of the Komodo National Park’s hills.
+Watch them as it flies low against the steep mountain slopes of the Komodo National Park’s hills.

 Hear the amazing chirps of Wallace’s hanging parrot (Loriculus flosculus), these colourful birds are predominantly green, with a red bill, a red spot on the throat and are completely endemic to the region of Flores.
 See if you can spot one!